-Global market benchmark: what are the most common risk reporting lines and operating models?
+What are the most common risk reporting lines and operating models?

 An increasing number of risk leaders want to evolve and improve their risk functions, using reliable data to reinforce their plans.
-Responding to this, Risk Leadership Network has now published a cross-sector market report to identify and analyse the risk operating models in place at more than 50 different companies around the world.
+Responding to this, Risk Leadership Network has now published a cross-sector market report to identify and analyse the risk reporting lines and operating models in place at more than 50 different companies around the world.

 Trying to secure bigger budget to grow the risk team, evolve the scope of the risk function’s responsibilities or change risk governance structures can be a slow – and painful – process for risk leaders.